CUBRID/cubrid-manual/en/sql/function/typecast_fn.rst

 	The **DATE_FORMAT** function converts the value of strings with **DATE** format ('*YYYY*-*MM*-*DD*' or '*MM*/*DD*/*YYYY*') or that of date/time data type (**DATE**, **TIMESTAMP**, **DATETIME**) to specified date/time format and then return the value with the **VARCHAR** data type.
 For the format parameter to assign, refer to the "Date/Time Format 2" table of the :func:`DATE_FORMAT`.
 The :ref:`Date/Time Format 2 <datetime-format2>` table is used in :func:`DATE_FORMAT`, :func:`TIME_FORMAT`, and :func:`STR_TO_DATE`.

 	When the *format* argument is assigned, the string is interpreted according to the specified language.
 At that time, the language specified to the **intl_date_lang** system parameter is applied.
 For example, when the language is "de_DE" and the format is "%d %M %Y", the string "3 Oktober 2009" is interpreted as the DATE type of "2009-10-03".
-When the **intl_date_lang** value is not set, the language applied to the **CUBRID_LANG** environment variable is applied.
+When the **intl_date_lang** value is not set, the language applied to the **CUBRID_CHARSET** environment variable is applied.
 When the *format* argument specified is not corresponding to the given string, an error is returned.

 	:param date: A value of strings with the **DATE** format ('*YYYY*-*MM*-*DD*' or '*MM*/*DD*/*YYYY*') or that of date/time data type (**DATE**, **TIMESTAMP**, **DATETIME**) can be specified .
 	:param format: Specifies the output format.
 The format specifier starting with ‘%’ is used.
 	:rtype: STRING

-	In the following "Date/Time Format 2", the month/day, date, and AM/PM in characters are different by language.
+	In the following "Date/Time Format 2" table, the month/day, date, and AM/PM in characters are different by language.

 	.. _datetime-format2: